-1399 1 1 U.S. Generally Accepted Accounting Principles

-1 2 International Financial Reporting Standards (as promulgated by, or adapted from, the International Accounting Standards Board) NOTE - Do not prepare your BE-15 report using the proportionate consolidation method.

-1 3 Other reporting standards - Specify the reporting standards used

-- 2 Is more than 50 percent of the voting interest in this U.S. business enterprise owned by another U.S. affiliate of the foreign parent (see the diagram)? - 1400 1 1 Yes If "Yes" Do not complete this report unless exception 2.c. described in the consolidation rules applies.
+- U.S. Generally Accepted Accounting Principles - International Financial Reporting Standards (as promulgated by, or adapted from, the International Accounting Standards Board) NOTE - Do not prepare your BE-15 report using the proportionate consolidation method. - Other reporting standards Specify the reporting standards used - Is more than 50 percent of the voting interest in this U.S. business enterprise owned by another U.S. affiliate of the foreign parent (see the diagram)? - Yes If "Yes" Do not complete this report unless exception 2.c. described in the consolidation rules applies.
 This exception states that a U.S. affiliate in which a direct ownership interest and an indirect ownership interest are held by different foreign persons should not be fully consolidated into another U.S. affiliate, but must complete and file its own Form BE-15 report.
 See diagram on page 25 for an illustration of this exception.

 If this exception does not apply, forward the BE-15 notification to file to the U.S. business enterprise owning your company more than 50 percent, and notify BEA of the action taken by filing BE-15 Claim for Exemption with item 2(c) completed on page 3 of that form.
-The BE-15 Claim for Exemption can be accessed through eFile or downloaded from BEA's Web site at: <a href="https://www.bea.gov/fdi.
+The BE-15 Claim for Exemption can be accessed through eFile or downloaded from BEA's Web site at: www.bea.gov/fdi.

-1 2 No If "No" - Complete this report in accordance with the consolidation rules starting on page 24.
+1 2 If "No" - Complete this report in accordance with the consolidation rules starting on page 24.